Top Things To Do In Singapore – Places To Eat, Shop & Explore

 Often referred to as The Little Red Dot, Singapore is much more than just the malls and the Merlion.
 Let’s explore this exotic country through this mini Far East guide and know the top things to do in Singapore!

 The land of food and foodies, Singapore offers a haven for travellers who like to experiment with their tastebuds.
-From chili crab to the aromatic laksa, Singapore has a treat for all.
+From chili crab to the aromatic laksa, there are lots of things to do in Singapore.
 Here, beautiful temples stand in the narrow by-lanes surrounded by tall skyscrapers.
 Luxurious apartments are embraced by greenery.
 Here, you can travel the world without moving away from the city.
 Venture into the wet markets of “Hong Kong”, experience flavours of “Mumbai” on the streets of Little India.
 With the right mix of modern and traditional, Singapore though pint-sized on the map, is a true lion-city!

 What Languages Do They Speak In Singapore

 People in Singapore speak in various languages.
 The official languages here are English, Malay, Mandarin and Tamil.